-Matthew is the current chair of the international construction division of the American Bar Association’s forum on the construction industry - the only non-US lawyer currently serving in such a leadership position.
-He is also a past chair of both the Ontario Bar Association’s construction law section and the law society of Upper Canada’s construction law speciality committee, and was among the first lawyers in Ontario to be certified as a specialist in construction law.
-He is a fellow and governor of the Canadian College of Construction Lawyers, and also serves as the editor of the Journal of the Canadian College of Construction Lawyers.
-He is the co-author of Kirsh and Alter: A Guide To Construction Liens in Ontario(3rd edition).
-Matthew is recognised in the 2013 Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, The Best Lawyers in Canada, The International Who's Who of Construction Lawyers, The International Who's Who of Business Lawyers (public procurement), The Canadian Legal Lexpert Directory, and is listed in Martindale-Hubbell with an AV Preeminent Peer Review Rating.
+Matthew has chaired the international construction division of the American Bar Association’s Forum on Construction Law, the Ontario Bar Association’s construction law section and the Law Society of Upper Canada’s construction law specialty committee, and was among the first lawyers in Ontario to be certified as a specialist in construction law.
+He is the treasurer and a governor of the Canadian College of Construction Lawyers and has served as editor of the Journal of the Canadian College of Construction Lawyers.
+He is the co-author of Kirsh and Alter: A Guide To Construction Liens in Ontario(third edition) and Practical Law Guide – Construction and Projects in Canada: Overview (Thomson Reuters, 2015).
+Matthew is also recognised in: Expert Guides Best of the Best: The World’s Leading Lawyers Chosen by Their Peers 2016 (Construction), the Legal Media Group Guide: Best of the Best (Global) 2015 (Construction), the 2015 Chambers Global Guide for Construction, The Best Lawyers in Canada (and as Lawyer of the Year 2015 for Public Procurement Law - Toronto), The Canadian Legal Lexpert Directory, and has an AV Preeminent Peer Review Rating with Martindale-Hubbell.